L. BROOKS PATTERSON, OAKLAND COUNTY EXECUTIVE

 Are incomes growing faster than public debt levels?

-Oakland County government’s per capita public debt level in 2011 was $495.76, or 21% of the 2011 State average of $2,310.
+Oakland County government's per capita public debt level in 2015 was estimated at $434.69.
 This includes general obligation debt, backed by the full faith and credit of the taxpayers, and revenue-dedicated debt that is repaid through specific revenue associated with the projects that it funds.
-The debt was incurred primarily to support water, drain and sewer projects, and includes the Certificates of Participation discussed previously.
-Oakland’s debt level has remained essentially level since funding the 2007 COP’s Program and the per capita income has risen from $46,679 in 2000 to $50,334 in 2011.
+The debt was incurred primarily to support water, drain and sewer projects, and includes the Retiree Healthcare Refunding bonds discussed previously.
+The per capita income has risen from $47,146 in 2002 to the most recent published amount of $59,759 in 2014.
 (Source: Department of Commerce, Bureau of Economic Analysis.)

-Oakland County taxpayers can be proud that even after a decade of recession, Oakland County remains an AAA rated county.
+Oakland County taxpayers can be proud that even after experiencing a decade of recession in Michigan, Oakland County remains an AAA rated county.